 Source: Commerce Commission – Press Release/Statement:

-A copy of the updated requirements can be found on our website.
+A copy of the enforceable undertakings is available on our website.

 A picture of the two Neutrogena products is available here.
 JJNZ ceased to supply them in September 2016.

 In New Zealand, sunscreens are classified as cosmetics under the Medicines Act 1981 and do not require the Minister of Health’s consent for distribution.

 To ensure SPF claims are able to be substantiated all sunscreen must be tested and compliant with a globally recognised sunscreen standard.
 Many sunscreens in New Zealand use the Australian/NZ Standard (AS/NZ 2604:2012), which is mandatory in Australia.
 This standard is voluntary in New Zealand where multiple standards are recognised and can be legally used for SPF ratings.

 The Ministry of Business, Innovation and Employment (MBIE) and the Ministry of Health are responsible for determining the appropriate standard.
 While the Commission is not responsible for standard setting, we can take legal action where we see misleading or deceptive claims about claimed performance or compliance with a standard.